hkershaw-brown/DART/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Your bug may already be reported!
+:bug: Your bug may already be reported!
 Please search on the [issue tracker](https://github.com/NCAR/DART/issues) before creating a new issue.

 **Describe the bug**